 Install the fireplace only as described in these instructions and using only the following fireplace components and chimney components from chimney manufacturers listed in "Table 4 : Approved Chimneys".

 - Fireplace;

+- Faceplate and louvers;

+- Overlay;

-- Faceplate;
+- Refractory panels;

 - Insulated chimney made by the manufacturers listed in Table 4, with the corresponding specifications:

 - Chimney lengths;

 - Elbows (where necessary);

 - Associated components as per these installation instructions.

 Additional Equipment (optional)